4 out of 5 Stars on GoodReads:

 In this international mystery thriller by M. Rutledge McCall, rumors fuel to a violent frenzy that an ancient wooden box owned by a woman in Jerusalem was made by Jesus.
 When powerful men try to take the box from her, her former NYPD cop son flies to the Middle East to get her and the old box to safety (no screen adaptation available at this time)…

-“…a well-written and suspenseful thriller. …fast-paced and engaging… characters are well-developed and believable. …plot is full of twists and turns, and the ending is satisfying. …I particularly enjoyed the way McCall explored the themes of faith, religion, and the power of belief. …raises some interesting questions about the nature of faith and the role of religion in our lives. …well-written and thought-provoking, full of suspense and excitement.
-A page-turner that will keep you entertained from beginning to end.”
+“…a well-written and suspenseful thriller. …fast-paced and engaging… characters are well-developed and believable. …full of twists and turns, and the ending is satisfying. …raises some interesting questions about the nature of faith and the role of religion in our lives. …thought-provoking… A page-turner that will keep you entertained from beginning to end.”

 “Intriguing, provocative, unpredictable. …‘Da Vinci Code’-meets-‘Raiders of the Lost Ark’ … unique layering of richly-conceived characters … unforeseeable plot twists and turns, this riveting journey progresses from mystery and drama to thriller and adventure. …a tough, iconic protagonist … a world filled with dark and powerful, deadly and even fun antagonists.
 McCall has written one big, surprising splash of a debut novel…”